mathis-arnal/Metagenomic_Training/docs/pages/metagenomic/03-short_intro_galaxy.md

 priority: 2
 ---

+!!! info "Lesson overview"
+    **Teaching:** 30 min
+    **Exercises:** 10 min

+    **Questions**
+    - How to get started in Galaxy ?

+    **Objectives**
+    - Learn how to upload a file
+    - Learn how to use a tool
+    - Learn how to view results
+    - Learn how to view histories
+    - Learn how to extract and run a workflow
+    - Learn how to share a history

 # Overview

 * This is a short introduction to the Galaxy user interface - the web page that you interact with.